The information below is especially pertinent to new students as they move to Morgantown and begin their graduate studies.

 Conflict of Interest in Research Training through the CITI program

-Crime Prevention Resources (information) and Community Training (videos plus Q&A) from the University
+Crime Prevention Center (information) and Training (videos plus Q&A) from the University